ionburstcloud/send/docs/deployment.md

 ## Requirements
-This document describes how to do a full deployment of Firefox Send on your own Linux server.
+This document describes how to do a full deployment of Send on your own Linux server.
 You will need:

 * A working (and ideally somewhat recent) installation of NodeJS and NPM
 * GIT